-This section describes the standards and guidelines that are specific to the five "character" neighborhoods within Candlestick Point.
+This section describes the standards and guidelines that are specific to the five "character" neighborhoods within Candlestick (for the Jamestown neighborhood, see Section 7).
 Each neighborhood is described in terms of its general character, design rationale, standards and guidelines, and any special studies which have been undertaken as a means of testing the neighborhoods standards and guidelines.